shlifedev/Unity-TimeScaleSlider/README.md

 ## What is this ?

- Unity team recently update&add UIElement in Unity 2019, So currently being change imgui to uielement All unity gui's.
+ Unity team recently update&add UIElement in Unity 2019.
+So unity currently being change imgui to uielement All unity gui's.
  Currently scene view gui drawing way is a Visual Element. so I added time scrollbar to the Scene View using the UI Element.

  Very simple project.